rwieruch/blog_robinwieruch_content/the-road-to-learn-react.md

 **[Eric Priou](https://twitter.com/erixtekila/status/840875459730657283):** "The Road to learn React by Robin Wieruch is a must read.
 Clean and concise for React and JavaScript."

-**A Rookie Developer:** "I just finished the book as a rookie developer, thanks for working on this.
-It was easy to follow and I feel confident in starting a new app from scratch in the coming days.
-The book was much better than official React.js tutorial that I tried earlier (and couldn't complete due to lack of detail).
-The exercises at the end of each section were very rewarding."

-**Student:** "The best book to start learning ReactJS.
-The project moves along with the concepts being learnt which helps to grasp the subject.
-I have found 'Code and learn' as best way to master programming and this book exactly does that."

-**[Thomas Lockney](https://www.goodreads.com/review/show/1880673388):** "Pretty solid introduction to React that doesn't try to be comprehensive.
-I just wanted a taste to understand what it was about and this book gave me exactly that.
-I didn't follow all the little footnotes to learn about the new ES6 features I've missed ("I wouldn't say I've been missing it, Bob.").
-But I'm sure for those of you who have fallen behind and are diligent about following those, you can probably learn a lot more than just what the book teaches."

 {{% chapter_header "Book FAQ" "book-faq" %}}

-**How do I get updates?** You can [subscribe](https://www.getrevue.co/profile/rwieruch) to the Newsletter or follow me on [Twitter](https://twitter.com/rwieruch) for updates.
-Once you have a copy of the book, it will stay updated when a new edition gets released.
-But you have to grab the copy again when an update is announced.
+**How to get updates?** I have two channels where I share updates about my content.
+You can [subscribe to updates by email](https://www.getrevue.co/profile/rwieruch) or [follow me on Twitter](https://twitter.com/rwieruch).
+Regardless of the channel, my objective is to only share quality content.
+Once you receive notification the book has changed, you can download a new version of it.

-**Does it use the recent React version?** The book always receives an update when the React version got updated.
-Usually books are outdated pretty soon after their release.
-Since this book is self-published, I can update it whenever I want.
+**Does it use the recent React version?** The book always receives an update when the React version is updated.
+Programming books are usually outdated soon after their release, but since this book is self-published, I can update it as needed.

-**Does it cover Redux?** It doesn't.
-Therefore I have written a second book.
+**Does it cover Redux?** It doesn't, so I have written a second book.
 The Road to learn React should give you a solid foundation before you dive into advanced topics.
 The implementation of the sample application in the book will show that you don't need Redux to build an application in React.
 After you have read the book, you should be able to implement a solid application without Redux.
-Then you can read my second book to learn [Redux](https://roadtoreact.com/course-details?courseId=TAMING_THE_STATE).
+Then you can read my second book, Taming the State in React, to learn Redux.

 **Does it use JavaScript ES6?** Yes.
-But don't worry.
-You will be fine if you are familiar with JavaScript ES5.
-All JavaScript ES6 features, that I describe on the journey to learn React, will transition from ES5 to ES6 in the book.
-Every feature along the way will be explained.
-The book does not only teach React, but also all useful JavaScript ES6 features for React.
+Don't worry, though, you will be fine if you are familiar with JavaScript ES5.
+All JavaScript ES6 features, that I describe in The Journey to Learn React, will transition from ES5 to ES6.
+The book does not only teach React, but also all useful JavaScript ES6 features.

-**Will you add more chapters in the future?** You can have a look at the Change Log chapter for major updates that already happened.
-There will be unannounced improvements in between too.
-In general, it depends on the community whether I continue to work on the book.
-If there is an acceptance for the book, I will deliver more chapters and improve the old material.
-I will keep the content up to date with recent best practices, concepts and patterns.

 **What are the reading formats?** In addition to the .pdf, .epub, and .mobi formats, you can read it in pure markdown on GitHub.
 In general, I recommend reading it on a suitable format, otherwise the code snippets will have ugly line breaks.

-**How can I get help while reading the book?** The book has a [Slack Group](https://slack-the-road-to-learn-react.wieruch.com/) for people who are reading the book.
-You can join the channel to get help or to help others.
-After all, helping others can improve your learnings too.
+**How can I get help while reading the book?** The book has a [Slack Group](https://slack-the-road-to-learn-react.wieruch.com/) for people who are reading along.
+You can join the channel to get help, or to help others, as helping others may help you internalize your own understanding.
+If there is no one available to help you, you can always reach out to me.

 **Why is the book pay what you want?** I have put a lot of effort into this and will do so in the future.
 My desire is to reach as many people as possible.
 Everyone should be enabled to learn React.
 Still you could pay, if you can afford it.
 In addition, the [book attempts to support projects that educate children in the developing world](https://www.robinwieruch.de/giving-back-by-learning-react/).
 You can have an impact too.

-**Can I support the project?** Yes.
-Feel free to reach out.
-I invest a lot of my time into open source tutorials and learning resources.
-You can have a look at my [about me](https://www.robinwieruch.de/about/) page.
-I would love to have you as my [Patron on Patreon](https://www.patreon.com/rwieruch).
+**How to support the project?** If you believe in the content I create, you can [support me](https://www.robinwieruch.de/about/).
+It also helps if you spread the word about this book, or you can sign on as my [Patron on Patreon](https://www.patreon.com/rwieruch).

 **Is there a call to action?** Yes.
 I want you to take a moment to think about a person who would be a good match to learn React.
 The person could have shown the interest already, could be in the middle of learning React or might not yet be aware about wanting to learn React.
 Reach out to that person and share the book.
 It would mean a lot to me.
 The book is intended to be given to others.

 {{% chapter_header "Education for Children" "educateChildren" %}}

-The book is open source and should enable everyone to learn React.
-However, not everyone is privileged to use open source resources, because not everyone is educated in the English language in the first place.
-Even though the book is pay what you want, I want to use it to support projects that teach children English in the developing world.
+The book should enable everyone to learn React.
+However, not everyone has access to the required resources, because not everyone is educated in the English language.
+I want to use this project to support other projects that teach children English in the developing world.

 * 11. April to 18.
 April, 2017, [Giving Back, By Learning React](https://www.robinwieruch.de/giving-back-by-learning-react/)